Iamtopu/Excel_Vrinda_Store_Analysis/README.md

 # Excel_Vrinda_Store_Analysis

-I am thrilled to share my new data analysis project in Excel.
 I made this annual sales report for "Vrinda Store".

 In this dashboard, I visualize key performing factors for this E-commerce store in 2023.